 Coming into 2017, Power Rangers was one of the most anticipated movies of the year.
 The movie, a reboot of the original 1993 Mighty Morphin’ series, was released in late March of this year to mixed reviews.
-At the box office, it brought in a gross of $140 million on a $100 million budget.
-Despite its performance at the box office, the movie’s early home video release is quite impressive.
-Along with the movie, the Blu-Ray and digital HD copy contain nearly three hours worth of special features – giving fans the ultimate experience.
+It brought in a gross of $140 million on a $100 million budget.
+Despite that performance at the box office, the movie’s early home video release proved popular.
+Along with the movie, customers who purchased the Blu-Ray and digital HD copies got nearly three hours worth of additional special features – giving fans the ultimate experience.

 Power Rangers – The Movie